 Another man laughed out aloud.
 He said without fanfare,

 "Horrible Hera the demigod!
 How I have missed that tongue of yours.
 That poor man did not stand a chance."

 Looking round Hera saw a familiar face.
 She cheered, raced up to him and threw her arms around his neck.
 This was no gentle hug.
 He had to fight for breath but did not seem to care.
 Finally Hera said in a loving tone of voice

 "Hunchy.
 My lovely Hunchy!
 When did you get into town?
 Let me look at you.
 You are a major now?
 Why Hunchy look at you.
 Yet your brothers said you would never make it in army life.
 You sure showed them and your father.
 How is that lovely mother of yours?'

 But Hutch Matterson's legs went to jelly in front of Hera Feelgood.
 He could never meet her gauze.
-Never was he able to ignore the churning in his stomach every time he saw this woman.
+Never able to ignore the churning in his stomach every time he saw this woman, Hutch blanched with fear.
 Still he was a brave man.
 So he chided Hera by saying in a censorious tone of voice,

 "Don't call me "Hunchy" .
 You know I hate it when you do that in public."

 Not willing to give up her claim on this man, Hera said in a conciliatory tone of voice,

 "Its what your soldiers call you isn't it?
 Surely your oldest friend can do the same?"